our foundation is our extensive project experience gained in the public, private, and community sectors

 Richard has been appointed to the Harlow and Gilston Garden Town review panel.
-He will review emerging proposals for all modes, with emphasis on walking, cycling and public transport.
-More information...
+He will review emerging proposals for all modes, with emphasis on walking, cycling, and public transport.

-Strategic support and Review: Local Cycling and Walking Infrastructure Plans
+Strategic support and review: Local Cycling and Walking Infrastructure Plans (LCWIPs)

 ActivePlanning was appointed by the Department for Transport via Cycling UK to provide strategic support and review services covering16 (of 46) pilot LCWIPs prepared by various authorities, including two City Regions.
-Partners included Sustrans, Mott McDonald and WSP.
-More information....
+Partners included Sustrans, Mott McDonald, and WSP.

-ActivePlanning and Maps4Planners were appointed to develop an evidence base and proposals to enable the London Borough of Lambeth to prioritise investment in low traffic neighbourhoods.
+ActivePlanning and Maps4Planners were appointed to develop an evidence-based report that would enable the London Borough of Lambeth to prioritise its investment in LTNs.
 Various traffic thresholds were identified to show candidate streets.
 Other data including air pollution and the number of children attending local schools were used to prioritise investment within identified 'neighbourhood cells'.

 The report is currently being used to inform the implementation of LTNs as part of the COVID-19 response.

-With Maps4Planners and CityInfinity, ActivePlanning developed a Local Cycling and Walking Infrastructure Plan for Buckden Parish Council.
-This involved a detailed appraisal of the parish's active travel network, including walks accompanied by wheelchair users, and walked and cycled surveys.
+In partnership with Maps4Planners and CityInfinity, ActivePlanning developed a Local Cycling and Walking Infrastructure Plan for Buckden Parish Council.
+This involved a detailed walked and cycled appraisal of the parish's active travel network.
+The exercise included an assessment of wheelchair accessibility that was very revealing about how subtle features of the public realm can be very restricting.
 The commission included public engagement through an event and online survey.
-We used data from pct.bike and Datashine to identify local potential for cycling.
-The result, a 57 page LCWIP document, is being used to attract funding from developer contributions and Cambridgeshire Local Transport Plan.
-More information...
+We used data from pct.bike and Datashine to identify the local potential for cycling.
+The result, a 57-page LCWIP document, is being used to attract funding from developer contributions and Cambridgeshire Local Transport Plan.

 Supporting proposed Local Plan parking standards